Interplay of Kondo Physics with Incommensurate Charge Density Waves in CeTe$_3$

-Fig. \ref{Fig1} shows the Fermi surfaces and some important details of the electronic structure of GdTe$_3$, CeTe$_3$ and LaTe$_3$ in the CDW state.
+Fig. \ref{Fig1} shows the FSs and some important details of the electronic structure of \ce{GdTe3}, \ce{CeTe3} and \ce{LaTe3} in the CDW state.
 Although the direct comparison indicates remarkable similarities between these compounds, it also uncovers some important differences.
-Firstly, it is obvious that the Fermi surface is uniaxially gapped by CDW in all three compounds.
-The CDW completely gaps the region within $|k_y|\leq k_a^{crit}$, while the rest of the Fermi surface is kept intact, breaking the tetragonal symmetry of the normal state.
-Some of the fundamental parameters of CDW state can be directly extracted from the ARPES data: for example the CDW gap magnitude on the occupied side is found to be increasing significantly from GdTe$_3$ to LaTe$_3$ as indicated in Fig. \ref{Fig1}(b,d,f,i,j).
-Further, the $q_{CDW}$ can also be extracted directly from ARPES measurements as indicated in Fig. \ref{Fig1}(h).
-Although our values for $q_{CDW}$ are not as precise as those obtained by x-ray diffraction, they are in general agreement with them, indicating the incommensurate CDW character with $q_{CDW}\approx2/7(2\pi/c)$ \cite{DiMasi1995}.
-Lastly, the boundaries of the Brillouin zone affected by the CDW, $k_a^{crit}$, can also be precisely measured in ARPES, as shown in Fig.\ref{Fig1}(h-j).
+Firstly, it is obvious that the FS is uniaxially gapped by CDW in all three compounds.
+The CDW completely gaps the region within $|k_y|\leq k_a^{crit}$, while the rest of the FS is kept intact, breaking the tetragonal symmetry of the normal state.
+Some of the fundamental parameters of CDW state can be directly extracted from the ARPES data: for example the CDW gap magnitude on the occupied side is found to be increasing significantly from \ce{GdTe3} to \ce{LaTe3} as indicated in Fig. \ref{Fig1}(b,d,f,i,j).
+Further, the CDW wave vector, $q_{CDW}$, can also be extracted directly from ARPES measurements as indicated in Fig. \ref{Fig1}(h).
+Although our values for $q_{CDW}$ are not as precise as those obtained by x--ray diffraction, they are in general agreement with them, indicating the incommensurate CDW character with $q_{CDW}\approx2/7(2\pi/c)$. \cite{DiMasi1995} Lastly, the boundaries of the Brillouin zone affected by the CDW, $k_a^{crit}$, can also be precisely measured in ARPES, as shown in Fig.\ref{Fig1}(h--j).
 Table \ref{tab} summarizes the parameters extracted directly from our ARPES data.

-The magnitudes of the occupied part of the gap agree well with the recent ARPES studies \cite{Sarkar2023,Regmi2023}.
-When comparing those values with the STM and optical data, one should take into account that the CDW gaps are not particle-hole symmetric and that ARPES only provides the portion of the gap on the occupied side.
-Also, STM and optical probes are generally not $k-$resolved, and due to the fact that the gap is strongly $k-$dependent and does not affect some states at all, as discussed below, makes a comparison even more complicated.
-However, the trend across different compounds is universal \cite{Brouet2008,Tomic2009,Hu2014,Ralevic2016}.
+The magnitudes of the occupied part of the gap agree well with the recent ARPES studies. \cite{Sarkar2023,Regmi2023} When comparing those values with the STM and optical data, one should take into account that the CDW gaps are not particle-hole symmetric and that ARPES only provides the portion of the gap on the occupied side.
+Also, STM and optical probes are generally not $k-$resolved, and due to the fact that the gap is strongly $k-$dependent and does not affect some states at all, makes the comparison even more complicated.
+However, the trend across different compounds is universal. \cite{Brouet2008,Tomic2009,Hu2014,Ralevic2016}

-In LaTe$_3$ the gap is the largest, $\Delta_{CDW}^{occ}=0.48$ eV, and it affects the largest portion of the BZ, both contributing to one of the most robust CDW states in condensed matter, with extremely high CDW transition temperature, $\sim$600 K.
+In \ce{LaTe3} the gap is the largest, $\Delta_{CDW}^{occ}=0.48$ eV, and it affects the largest portion of the BZ, both contributing to one of the most robust CDW states in condensed matter, with extremely high CDW transition temperature, $\sim$600 K.